Self-Assessment Tool for Official Languages Best Practices

 Why a Self-Assessment Tool?

-The Canada School of Public Service's Official Languages Committee designed this self-assessment tool to promote a workplace in which all employees are fully engaged in official languages issues and where everyone recognizes and integrates linguistic duality into their daily work.
-Section 2 of the Official Languages Act describes linguistic duality as"... ensur[ing] respect for English and French as the official languages of Canada and ensur[ing] equality of status and equal rights and privileges as to their use in all federal institutions...".
+The purpose of this self-assessment tool is to foster a workplace where all staff are fully committed to respecting official language obligations, and where everyone recognizes and uses English and French, while promoting the equal status of these two official languages in their daily lives.
+In this respect, section 2 of the Official Languages Act (OLA) aims to "ensure respect for English and French as the official languages of Canada and ensure equality of status and equal rights and privileges as to their use in all federal institutions [and] support the development of English and French linguistic minority communities in order to protect them while taking into account the fact that they have different needs."

-Managers must take all necessary measures to ensure we respect our language of work obligations.
-As leaders, managers undoubtedly play a key role in the implementation and promotion of best practices.
+Managers must ensure that they take the necessary steps to comply with official language obligations.
+As leaders, they certainly play a key role in establishing and promoting good practices.
 Employees also play a key role when they integrate these best practices into their work habits.

 The objectives of this self-assessment tool are the following:

-How often do you integrate linguistic duality into your daily work?
+How often do you integrate bilingualism into your daily work?
 Complete the questionnaire and find out!

 0 - Never 1 - Sometimes 2 - Often 3 - Always